ChainlinkConvergenceHackathonProject/Fiat-Protocol/README.md

 - receive, send, and pay with digital fiat anywhere
 - earn yield from your digital fiat
 - manage inventory and accept digital assets
-- manage personnel and pay utilizing digital fiat and/or digital assets
+- manage personnel and employee pay utilizing digital fiat and/or digital assets
+- integrate & manage stocks and real-estate backed by digital dollars (earn interest)

 ## Architecture